-Princess Anne Little League Board of Directors continues to make safety a top priority.
-In order to uphold our Safety Standards, the safety officer along with the Board of Directors requires that everyone follow the rules outlined in this manual.
+Princess Anne League Board of Directors continues to make safety a top priority.
+In order to uphold our Safety Standards, the Safety Officer along with the Board of Directors requires that everyone follow the rules outlined in this manual.
 The Board of Directors also encourages managers and coaches to attend a First Aid Clinic prior to Skill Assessments (Try-Outs) or participating in Little League functions involving children.

-Our Safety manual, accident reporting forms, and medical forms are now available online at PALittleLeague.org under the League Documents tab.
+Our Safety manual, accident reporting forms, medical forms are available online at palittleleague.org under the League Documents tab.
 Volunteer applications will be taken online via JDP or manually by filling out the provided hard copy of the form.

 Safety rests with all of us as the volunteers of Princess Anne Little League.
-As a basic rule, always use common sense and report all accidents or safety infractions when they occur.
+Princess Anne Little League requires all teams to enforce all Little League rules at all times.